kevinantony10/kevinantony10/README.md

 ### Hi there 👋
 ### I'm Kevin Antony, an undergraduate computer science and engineering student at Dr. B. R. Ambedkar National Institute of Technology in Jalandhar, Punjab, India.

-I am motivated by the urge to find novel solutions to a wide variety of problems.
+Skills- Python & R
-Data Science and Quant Analytics are some of my current interests.
+-Data Science and Quant Analytics are some of my current interests.
 ### For enquiries, reach out at 📥 linkedin.com/in/kevin-antony or 📧 kevina.cs.20@nitj.ac.in .
 <!--
 **kevinantony10/kevinantony10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.